Efficient Error-tolerant Search on Knowledge Graphs: Proposed Approach

-\begin{definition}{(Selectivity)} The selectivity of a query node $n$ is the ratio of $n$'s matches to the number of vertexes in $G$.
-The selectivity of label $l$ is the ratio of frequency of label $l$ to the number of edges in $G$. \end{definition}
+The seed set $N_q$ in Step 1 is selected based on the selectivity (as defined next), where a set of $min(t+1,|V_Q|)$ nodes (see Lemma~\ref{lemma:exed-correctness}) with the least selectivity are selected.

-As the actual selectivity of a query node may be known only after finding its matches, we devise a method to estimate the selectivity in advance.
-In this section, we assume the selectivities of nodes are known.
-The selectivity estimation is studied in detail in Section ~\ref{sec:sel}.
+\begin{definition}{(Selectivity)} The selectivity of a query node $n_q$ in a data graph $G$ is the probability that an arbitrary node of $G$ maps to $n_q$.
+The selectivity of a label $l$, $Sel(l)$, is the probability that an arbitrary edge of $G$ is labeled $l$, and is computed as the ratio of the frequency of label $l$ to the number of edges in $G$. \end{definition}

-Let $n_{min}$ be a query node with the minimum selectivity.
-The algorithm initially takes the set of all data nodes as candidate mappings candidate of $n_{min}$.
-For each query node $n_q$ that has not been visited yet, the algorithm checks if each data node $n \in V_g$ has the matching edges (i.e. edges with the same label and direction) for each adjacent edges of $n_q$.
-If it does not match and the edit distance $t$ has already reached the threshold, $(n, t)$ is removed from $\mu(n_q)$.
-If it does not match and $t$ has not reached the threshold, a node $n'$ adjacent to $n$ is considered as a candidate for the query node $n_q'$ adjacent to $n_q$ and the entry $(n',t+1)$ is inserted into $\mu(n_q')$.
-Otherwise, $n'$ is a the candidate of $n_q'$with no edit penalty and the entry $(n',t)$ is inserted into $\mu(n_q')$.
-Finally, the query node $n_q$ is marked as visited and is removed.
-Algorithm 2 describes the pseudocode of above steps.
+As the actual selectivity of a query node may be known only after finding all its mappings, we devise a method to estimate the selectivity in advance (see Sec.~\ref{sec:costanalysis} for details).